-In February 2018, the FASB issued ASU 2018-02, "Reclassification of Certain Tax Effects from Accumulated Other Comprehensive Income," which allows a reclassification of the income tax effects of the U.S. Tax Cuts and Jobs Act (the "Tax Act") on items within accumulated other comprehensive income to retained earnings.
-This standard became effective for Cadence on December 30, 2018, the first day of fiscal 2019.
-The adoption of this standard did not have a material impact on Cadence's consolidated financial statements.
+In August 2018, the FASB issued ASU 2018-13, "Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement," which modifies the disclosure requirements on fair value measurements.
+Cadence adopted the new standard on December 29, 2019, the first day of fiscal 2020.
+The new standard did not have a material impact on Cadence's consolidated financial statements and related disclosures.